nicklalone/CIST_2500/05_Probability/Day1.md

 # <a id="class-prob"></a>Classical Probability:

-Today, we will be working to understand 4 things.
-First, we will think about probability.
-The term, "Classical probability."
-Next, we will talk about the various ways to think about experiments as well as multi-step experiments.
+We will be working to understand 4 things over the next 2 days.
+First, we will take some tiny steps in introducing probability.
+Then, we'll talk about, "Classical probability."
+After getting a little into classical probability, we will talk about the various ways to think about experiments as well as multi-step experiments.
 We will finally discuss Addition, Multiplication, and Conditional Probabilities.

+All along the way, we will situate ourselves using formulas and examples.
+Those formulas and examples will be found below, in your textbook, and elsewhere.

+Classical Probability is defined by the [American Psychological Association](https://dictionary.apa.org/classical-probability) as:

+> an approach to the understanding of probability based on the assumptions that any random process has a given set of possible outcomes and that each possible outcome is equally likely to occur.
+An example often used is rolling a die, in which there are six possible outcomes and each outcome is assumed to be equally likely.
 Classical Probability is defined by the [American Psychological Association](https://dictionary.apa.org/classical-probability) as:

 > an approach to the understanding of probability based on the assumptions that any random process has a given set of possible outcomes and that each possible outcome is equally likely to occur.
 An example often used is rolling a die, in which there are six possible outcomes and each outcome is assumed to be equally likely.